City-of-Helsinki/kukkuu-admin/README.md

     For configuration, check the following environment variables:
     1. `BROWSER_TESTS_JWT_SIGN_SECRET` needs to be a valid 256 bits token and it needs to be configured the same in both, the API and in the Admin UI in order to verify the self issued JWT for browser testing.
     2. `BROWSER_TESTS_JWT_AD_GROUP` defines the AD group that should be used while running the browser tests.
 This value is used while issuing a JWT for an admin user.
-The AD group should be madde in the API so that it gives admin permissions for the newly created user with this AD group for the (year) project that is created for browser testing.
+The AD group should be made in the API so that it gives admin permissions for the newly created user with this AD group for the (year) project that is created for browser testing.
 These AD groups and user groups can be managed from the API.
     3. `BROWSER_TESTS_ENV_URL` tells for Testcafe where the testable UI is
     4. `VITE_API_URI` defines the Kukkuu API GraphQL endpoint.
 It's important in browser testing configuration for JWT mocking reasons.
     5. `VITE_OIDC_KUKKUU_API_CLIENT_ID` OIDC config that is needed in JWT mocking.